kaltura/kaltura-player-js/docs/configuration.md

 #### Example

-Let's assume the following configurations from each source to see how they affect the configuration:
+In this example, we'll use the following configuration from each source to see how that source affects the configuration:

 Local Storage